Eataly Magazine is pleased to introduce you to Fitz Tallon, Eataly NYC Flatiron's Executive Chef!

 After my stint at Blue Hill, I walked one block north and started working at Babbo.
 Babbo was a great kitchen to work in: Mario Batali’s style of food is something that I can relate to and makes sense to me.
 Chef Frank Langello was and is a great friend, and he taught me how to move fast.
 To me, that kitchen is the epitome of NYC kitchens.

-Next, I worked for Mike Toscano at Manzo (Eataly NYC Flatiron's fine-dining restaurant), after we had worked together at Babbo for years.
+Next, I worked for Mike Toscano at Manzo (Eataly NYC Flatiron's butcher-focused restaurant), after we had worked together at Babbo for years.
 Mike and I were a great team, and I learned a lot from him.
 I opened Manzo as a sous chef and later became the executive chef of Manzo.
-A year later I took over Eataly NYC Flatiron as executive chef, replacing Eataly USA Executive Chef Alex Pilas, who left to open Eataly Chicago.
-Alex and I work together now and will be working with each other more when he returns to New York for the upcoming World Trade Center location.
+A year later I took over Eataly NYC Flatiron as executive chef, replacing Eataly USA Executive Chef Alex Pilas, who left to open Eataly Chicago and now is heading up Eataly NYC Downtown.

 What is your specialty Italian dish?